 - He is famous for getting into trouble.

 That's a very unusual behavior for a golden retriever.

 Something that is 'usual behavior' is not a normal action, it is something that doesn't happen every day.
 Notice the following:

 - It is very unusual behavior for him to arrive anywhere late.

 - I think my cat is sick because she has had unusual behavior recently.

 Eighteen thousand yen-worth of dog food lasts about three months.

 How long something 'lasts' is how long you can keep it or use it.
 We can also use 'last' when talking about humans to mean 'survive.
 Notice the following:

-- A kilo of sugar lasts me about 3 months because I almost never
+- A kilo of sugar lasts me about 3 months because I almost never use it.

 - The hot water in the shower lasts for about fifteen minutes.